ZielsLab/SAOB_Metaproteogenomics/workflows/methanothermobacter-pangenomics-anvio-workflow.md

 # Methanothermobacter Pangenomics with Anvio

 This page documents steps for creating a pangeome of Methanothermobacter references and genomes assembled in this study using Anvi'o.
 The ultimate goal of this analysis is to identify core and accessory sets of groups of proteins to then look at the protein expression dyanmics of these groups of proteins of the Methanothermobacter in the SIP microcosm experiment.
+This workflow follows the Anvi'o pangenomics workflow: https://merenlab.org/2016/11/08/pangenomics-v2/

 ## Collecting reference genomes